Cocossoul/diy-shadow/README.md

 ## Use case

 To power on their computer without touching to the physical power button, one can use the Wake on LAN capability of their computer's network card.
-In short, you can configure your computer to power on upon receiving a specific packet on the port 9 of their ethernet interface.
+In short, you can configure your computer to power on upon receiving a specific packet on the port 9 of its ethernet interface.
 The packet mostly contains the target computer mac address.

 In my case, I could not connect my computer to the box using an ethernet cable, but I really wanted to be able to power it on from afar.